To restore a SQL Server backup file of your Bizagi database follow the steps described below.

 If you are running your project in a .NET platform, take into account that the Scheduler service will be most likely in a started mode (hence having an active connection to the database).

-To stop the Scheduler to ensure that its connection is not active, use the Windows services panel.
+To stop the Scheduler to make sure that its connection is not active, use the Windows services panel.

 Restoring a database backup